 We’re looking for volunteers who can commit to at least one 3-hour shift per month as a call taker for our support line, and who can commit to attending a monthly upskilling/clinical supervision forum either in person or via Zoom.
+You can volunteer remotely from anywhere in Aotearoa.

-Volunteering for OUTLine involves a few key things:
+Volunteering for OutLine involves a few key things:

 - Being a Rainbow/LGBTIQ+ person who is confident in discussing their lived experiences as a rainbow person